siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-bare-metal-machine-iso/index.md

 Once the machine is booting you will notice logs from Talos Linux on the console stating that it is reachable over an IP address.

 {{% alert title="Warning" color="warning" %}}
-You must ensure that your machine can egress to your account's WireGuard port and port 443.
+Machines must be able to egress to your account's WireGuard port and port 443.
 {{% /alert %}}

 ## Conclusion